eu-digital-green-certificates/dgc-testdata/README.md

 1. Load RAW Data File X
 2. Apply all test and validation rules to File X (from all countries).
-3. Fails one rule, the RAW Data File X is highlighted with the related Validation Rule/TestName Fail Status.
+3. If one rule fails, the RAW Data File X is highlighted with the related Validation Rule/TestName Fail Status.

 **Note**: If some of the "EXPTECEDRESULT" values are not present, the steps in the tests run can be skipped.
 The related data can be removed then as well.
 E.g. if just a "Expireing" test is constructed, the "EXPECTEDEXPIRED" value can be set together with an "COSE" and "VALIDATIONCLOCK" raw object.
 All other fields are then not necessary.